qualtrak/docs-data-connector-api/documentation/source/api-getrecordingsforusers.rst

 The above ``metadata`` json must be inserted into the returning ``RecordingInfo.Metadata`` object property.
 There is no limitation on the amount of metadata you supply.

-This is how it the above looks in the Evaluation form:
+This is how the above looks in the Evaluation form:

 .. image:: /images/evaluation-metadata.PNG
    :alt: alternate text